Do you have a new product to share in the market that’s ready to be subscribed to and used by your target audience?

 Building and executing a quick reference guide will surely keep your support team less busy and focus on other crucial tickets that require personal assistance..

-What is a Reference Guide?
+What is a Quick Reference Guide?

-A Quick Reference Guide is a concise (typically 1-2 pages) document that has a condensed set of instructions on how to use a product.
+A Quick Reference Guide (QRG) is a concise (typically 1-2 pages) document that has a condensed set of instructions on how to use a product.
 It focuses on key features and consists of very specific details that users will find useful in case they get stuck with your product.

 Here’s an example to help you understand its nature: